Parallelization of Adaptive Quantum Channel Discrimination in the Non-Asymptotic Regime: Parallelizing an n -Shot Adaptive Protocol

-That is, the type~II error rate of the parallel protocol is essentially as least as good as the sequential one modulo an additional error term, which decays as $m \to \infty$.
-We have
+That is, the type~II error rate of the parallel protocol is essentially at least as good as the adaptive one modulo an additional error term, which decays as $m \to \infty$.
+The constant $C$ is given by

 \end{corollary}